Intrinsically-Sublime/esp8266-fastled-webserver/README.md

 * Settings
   * Fire Palettes -- See Palettes section below
   * Speed -- Adjusts the speed the heat travels upwards
-  * Cooling -- Adjusts the rate at which the heat cells cooling
+  * Cooling -- Adjusts the rate at which the heat cells cools
   * Sparking --  Adjusts the frequency of new embers
 ---
 ##### Pride -- Ever changing 2D interference patterns